opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 - **`Docker`**: Required for building and pushing images to the Knitfab platform.

 **Optional:**
-- `Python 3.11`: Required if you intend to do [Step 0 (Optional): Train and validate ML model on local environment.](#step-0-optional-train-and-validate-ml-model-on-local-environment)
 - `kubectl` (recommended): Provides additional flexibility for debugging and interacting with Knitfab Kubernetes clusters.

 ### Repository